openscope/openscope/documentation/airport-guides/rjoa.md

 * issuing approach clearance
 * ensuring sufficient spacing between aircraft;

 MISEN is the IF (Intermediate Fix), and MACKY the FAF (Final Approach Fix) for ILS 10 approach which should be used in the scenario.
-Approach should issue a descent clearance so that the aircraft is at 3600ft before reaching YUCCA.
+Approach should issue a descent clearance so that the aircraft is at 3600ft before reaching MACKY.

 ## Sectors Available in openScope
 ```